CO01 – Access and Choice Policy

 The policy has been reviewed in light of new guidance.
 It outlines the process and procedures to ensure that serious incidents (SIs) and never events (NEs) are identified, investigated and learned from as set out in the Serious Incident Framework 2015/16 and Never Event Framework 2015/16.
 This revised Framework replaces the Serious Incident Framework and Never Event Framework published in 2013.

 CO18-Standards of Business Conduct and Declaration of Interest Policy V4

 The policy has been updated to take into account new guidance, “Managing Conflicts of Interest: Revised Statutory Guidance for CCGs”

 The purpose of this policy is to ensure exemplary standards of business conduct are adhered to, as public servants, by Governing Body members, Committee and Sub-committee members and employees of the CCG (as well as individuals contracted to work on behalf of the CCG or otherwise providing services or facilities to the CCG such as those within commissioning support services).
 Through this Policy individuals will be aware of their own responsibilities as well as the CCG’s responsibilities as corporate bodies (including the constituent Member Practices).
 The Policy also sets out the responsibilities of the CCG as an employer, especially in light of the individual and corporate obligations set out in the Bribery Act 2010.

-CO19 Violence Aggression and Abuse Management Policy
+CO19 Violence and Aggression

 The aim of this policy document is to reduce the risks, so far as it is reasonably practicable, for staff.
 It applies to all employees of the CCG and in particular deals with the issue of violence, aggression and abuse against a member of its staff by a member of the public (i.e. patient, member of the patient’s family, member of the public etc.).